What ages is Wild Space Woodland Adventure Club for?

 What will my child be doing at Wild Space?

 They could be doing anything from building a den to playing manhunt, painting and crafting or even meditating!
 We aim to tailor the activities we offer to individual needs so they'll always be something for everyone.
 All sessions will have an element of free play within them where children design their own play.
-We always have a campfire at every session and all children will learn how to lay, start and extinguish a fire safely.
+We often have a campfire and all children will learn how to lay, start and extinguish a fire safely.
 They will also learn basic knots and how to put up a tarp shelter and a rope swing.

 What if the weather is bad?